znegva/znegva.github.io/_posts/2018-02-18-encrypted-backups.md

 I use GPG with AES256 for encryption, if it is not already installed use the package manager of your choice to do so.

 I got into the habit of creating a backup every week or so, encrypt it, and put it to some external hard drives.
-To automate the generation I build a little script:
+To automate the generation I build a little script (which can also be found [here](https://gist.github.com/znegva/f87458068a66ea3bf06417d20889725b)):

 ```python
 #! /usr/bin/env python